ITP-xStory/p5js-shaders/docs/setting-up-shaders-in-p5.md

 Unfortunately at the moment shader files are not supported in the p5 editor, so the easiest way to get started using shaders in p5 is to use Glitch.com.

-Which is great because Glitch is a great service that can host your code with custom URLs and you'll be able to view and remix all of our examples there.
+Which is great because Glitch is an awesome service that can host your code with custom URLs and you'll be able to view and remix all of our examples.

 To get started, visit our [glitch template page](https://glitch.com/edit/#!/shader-template) and click "Remix to Edit" in the top right corner.